Runook/166-proj1-3/webserver/README.md

 - 📍 **Location Tracking**: Track where graduates currently live
 - 🧑‍💻 **User Authentication and Login**: Simple login for user identification (name and email)

+We did not implement only being able to see the students that share the same club and graduation year because it is not neccsarily a feature that is useful and we decided not to require this information for registration

 ## Quick Start

 ### Running Locally